 Inevitably, kids hear things they shouldn’t, whether indirectly or directly.
 “Grown-up stuff” is the phrase we use for when those topics have made their way into her world.
 If there’s something she’s heard that’s bothering her, we can talk about it.
 But financial matters, custody matters or how parents feel about each other—all of these are just plain stressful to hear about, and using this phrase is how we let her know that it’s not her problem to worry about.

-How to tell kids about divorce: An age-by-age guide In a time of destruction and chaos, we need to make sure our kid’s story isn’t that because it can’t be that.
+In a time of destruction and chaos, we need to make sure our kid’s story isn’t that because it can’t be that.
 My ex is the other half of my child’s heart, and her creation story includes both of us, together.

 Among other things, I’ve told my daughter about how “On the day you were born, your daddy and I were so very incredibly happy.
 We were brought together to be your parents and we will always, always love you.”